‘It’s never too late’: PM Shehbaz calls for national unity to become ‘one wall’ against terrorism

 He accused the government of “destroying the economy, democracy and the rule of law.”

-“And when I look at terrorism being allowed to spread under my nose, I wonder how Shahbaz Sharif can be so shameless!” the ex-PM tweeted.
+“And when I look at terrorism being allowed to spread under my nose, I wonder how Shehbaz Sharif can be so shameless!” the ex-PM tweeted.

 Prime Minister Shehbaz Sharif had on Thursday convened a multi-party conference (MPC) to discuss “important challenges” being faced by Pakistan.

-According to an announcement by Aurangzeb, the MPC will be held in Islamabad on Feb 7, for which an invitation has also been extended to PTI chairman and former prime minister Imran Khan.
+According to an announcement by Aurangzeb, the MPC will be held in Islamabad on Feb 7, for which an invitation has also been extended to PTI chief Imran.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.